microsoft/vscode-docs/docs/editor/testing.md

 Testing support in VS Code is language-specific and depends on the [extensions](#testing-extensions) you have installed.
 The testing features are provided by the language extensions, which can be language servers, test runners, or other tools that support testing in that language.
 To get started with testing in VS Code, first install the appropriate language extension for your project.

 Once you have the language extension installed, you can start discovering and running tests in your project.
-The [Test Explorer](#automatic-test-discovery-in-test-explorer) view in VS Code helps you discover and run tests in your workspace.
+The [Test Explorer](#automatic-test-discovery-in-test-explorer) provides a centralized place to manage and run your tests.

 After you run your tests, you can view the test results in the Test Explorer view, editor gutter, and Test Results panel.
 To diagnose issues with your tests, you can also [run and debug tests](#run-and-debug-tests) and set breakpoints in your test and application code.